cseanburns/electronic_resource_mgmt/src/06-interoperability.md

-In scenarios where there is only one source to the content provided by the library, the transfer to Promo to OpenAthens to the Emerald full-text occurs swiftly, providing a seamless user experience.
+In scenarios where there is only one source to the content provided by the library, the transfer to Primo to OpenAthens to the Emerald full-text occurs swiftly, providing a seamless user experience.